 Also, in the final analysis, a person’s life here on earth is short but what is coming in the future is everlasting.
 Coming in the future is Judgment Day, when each person will stand before the God who created them and be judged either as righteous or unrighteous according to His standards, not the standards of any human society.
 The righteous will be granted everlasting life, while the unrighteous will be thrown into the Lake of Fire and suffer everlasting destruction.
 So here in Genesis 4:7 is a simple and profound statement of truth: if a person does “well” according to God’s rules, they will be accepted.
 If a person does not do well, they will fall prey to sin, and the wages of sin is death (Rom.
 6:23), so they will be burned up in the Lake of Fire (Rev. 20:11-15).
 Given the choices before us, the decision should be easy: obey God; it is profitable in this life and the next.

 “will you not be accepted.”
 The Hebrew text is idiomatic and basically says: “will it not be lifted up?”
-The idiom refers to one’s face being lifted up to another if there is acceptance and agreement between you.
-Cain’s face fell when God rejected his offering (Gen. 4:5), but if he did God’s will his face would be lifted up.
-But the idiom is not easily understood in English, so many versions put the meaning of the idiom in their translation, as does the REV.
+The idiom refers to one person coming to a superior with their face looking down towards the ground out of shame or respect.
+At that point the superior would lift up the face of the person so that they were looking eye-to-eye.
+The lifting up of the face was a sign that the superior had accepted the person.
+Cain’s face fell when God rejected his offering (Gen. 4:5), but if he did God’s will his face would be lifted up—God would accept him.
+But the idiom is not easily understood in English, so many versions, including Young’s Literal Translation, put the meaning of the idiom in their translation instead of a literal translation, as does the REV.

 “sin crouches at the door.”
-The Hebrew word “sin,” usually a feminine noun, is constructed in the masculine here.
-Thus sin is portrayed as a real thing, an animal of the male gender, and may in this case even be a reference to the masculine noun, “serpent,” which occurs in Genesis 3.
-That sin is some kind of crouching creature, waiting to spring on its victim, is well portrayed by Everett Fox (The Schocken Bible: Volume 1, The Five Books of Moses).
-He translates verse 7, “If you intend good, bear-it-aloft, but if you do not intend good, at the entrance is sin, a crouching demon, toward you his lust—but you can rule over him.”
+The Hebrew word “sin,” usually a feminine noun, is constructed with the masculine participle “crouches” here.
+Thus sin is personified as a real thing, an animal or demon of the male gender, and may in this case even be a reference to the masculine noun, “serpent,” which occurs in Genesis 3.
+That sin is some kind of crouching creature, waiting to spring on its victim, is well portrayed by Everett Fox.
+He translates verse 7, “If you intend good, bear-it-aloft, but if you do not intend good, at the entrance is sin, a crouching demon, toward you his lust—but you can rule over him.”a